High Blood Pressure Treatment (cont.)

 In this Article

-Emergency treatment for high blood pressure
+Treatment with combinations of drugs for high blood pressure

 Reviewed by Jay W. Marks, MD on 10/11/2012

 Viewers share their comments

 High Blood Pressure Treatment - Experience Question: What kinds of treatments have been effective for your high blood pressure?

 High Blood Pressure Treatment - Diet Question: Did you add or eliminate certain foods from your diet to control your high blood pressure?
 Did it help?

 High Blood Pressure Treatment - Smoking Question: Are you a smoker or former smoker undergoing treatment for high blood pressure?
 After diagnosis, did you quit smoking?

 High Blood Pressure Treatment - Alcohol Question: Do you have hypertension and also drink alcohol?
 Have you cut back since receiving a diagnosis?